Do You Really Need a Design Review? (Spoiler Alert: Yes. Here’s How It’s Done.)

 Revising graphics and images can result in a cumbersome process.
 Often, it results in long email chains and a bunch of frustrated designers and project managers.
 But reviewing designs doesn’t need to be difficult.
-You can use workflow software such as Filestage that’ll support you in reviewing your designs together with co-workers (internally) and clients (externally).
+You can use design collaboration tools such as Filestage that’ll support you in reviewing your designs together with co-workers (internally) and clients (externally).

 Logo Design Review